-.
-Building elements and appearance Buildings are to be well articulated with varied materials and design details, balconies, verandahs, terraces, recessed doors and doorways, windows, shade and screening devices and outdoor planting.
-Residential building design ensures visual and noise privacy, adequate storage space, adequate room sizes, functional room relationship and the provision of useable and well connected common outdoor spaces.
-Buildings adjacent to riverside civic open spaces are: recessed and highly permeable on the ground floor, ii. oriented and designed to provide an activated interface and enhanced amenity, and iii. provide safety and passive surveillance during day and night.
-Development provides a well-defined entry point for pedestrians.
-Building form allows for cross ventilation and supports a naturally ventilated environment.
-Buildings incorporate weather protection, screening, and shading structures to channel breezes, filter sunlight, block out night lighting and provide rain protection.
-Ground level treatment Development activates street frontages and encourages pedestrian activity by providing a high frequency of front entries or doors to dwellings, nonresidential tenancies or communal spaces which are emphasised through architectural and landscape treatment, pedestrian paths and awnings.
+Development activates street frontages and encourages pedestrian activity by providing a high frequency of front entries or doors to dwellings, non-residential tenancies or communal spaces which are emphasised through architectural and landscape treatment, pedestrian paths and awnings.

 Ground level building elements introduce a variety of details and finishes.
 Development involving non-residential tenancies or communal uses on the ground floor provides continuous minimum 3m wide awnings with integrated lighting to provide shelter and protection from the elements along the street frontage.
 For development that is set back from the street frontage or for residential use and without awnings, street trees are provided and give protection from climatic conditions and separate pedestrians from traffic movement.
 Ground level dwellings have direct street access.
-Podiums are designed to address, activate and provide a visual appeal to street frontages.
+Podium treatment Podiums are designed to address, activate and provide a visual appeal to street frontages.
 Podiums include articulations in building facades and landscape treatments to reduce the visual bulk of the building and provide an appropriate transition between the ground floor and upper storeys.
 Podiums maintain a strong relationship with the street by framing and activating the public realm and entrance spaces while reinforcing the street hierarchy.
-Podium tops provide space for communal open spaces and roof gardens.
-Upper levels provide for balconies to be offset, avoid visual access to habitable rooms or outdoor spaces, and provide visual diversity in the built form.
-Upper levels include articulation and varied design details to create visual appeal.
+Podium tops provide space for communal open spaces and root gardens.
+Upper level treatment Upper levels provide for balconies to be offset, avoid visual access to habitable rooms or outdoor spaces, and provide visual diversity in the built form. (above podium) Upper levels include articulation and varied design details to create visual appeal.
 Residential buildings include balconies and other external protrusions which separate the internal areas from direct solar heating.
-Development provides on-site landscape and shade trees that contributes to the area's streetscape and residential character.
+Landscaping Development provides on-site landscape and shade trees that contributes to the area's streetscape and residential character.
 Development provides landscaped areas, including deep planting, along a minimum length of 50% of street frontages.
 Public realm Development addresses the street and provides passive surveillance through its interface with the street and other adjoining public spaces.

 Streetscape treatments facilitate pedestrian and cycle amenity and safety.

-Waterways or other natural features in adjacent zones are incorporated as a feature of development in the Mixed use medium density zone and integrated with the active transport network.
+Waterways or other natural features in adjacent zones are incorporated as a feature of development in the mixed use medium density zone and integrated with the active transport network.

-2.6.2 Mixed use high density zone
+2.6.2 Mixed Use High Density Zone